 Follow the steps given below to fix this error:

-- While keeping the Services Window open, open your Task Manager by pressing down “Ctrl,” “Alt” and “Delete” together or press “Windows Key” or “X” together to access the Task Manager from there.
+- While keeping the Services Window open, open your Task Manager by pressing down “Ctrl,” “Alt,” and “Delete” together or press “Windows Key” or “X” together to access the Task Manager from there.

 WiFi Connectivity Problem

 Usually, following either of the two methods stated above should fix your problem.
-But if you still keep getting the message saying “Unable to Connect to NVIDIA” even after updating your application, then something might have gone wrong with your IPv4 settings.
+But if you still keep getting the message “Unable to Connect to NVIDIA” even after updating your application, something might have gone wrong with your IPv4 settings.